doughoke/harbor-test-setup4MacPOC/README.md

 ```

 ### Notes
-- Don't fret when you see "WARNING: no logs are available with the 'syslog' log driver"
+- Don't fret when you see "WARNING: no logs are available with the 'syslog' log driver" in you terminal
-THERE IS NOTHING WRONG vmware team made a logging server that listens to your logs
+THERE IS NOTHING WRONG!!! vmware team made a logging server that listens to your logs

 - Look for logs in dev/var/log/harbor
 - access http://localhost/harbor from cloned location
+- I like to use tail -f * and watch all the logs fly by when debugging

 ### Login with